HebiRobotics/hebi_cpp_api_ros_examples/nodes/README.md

 By default, if no parameters are given, this defaults to family "HEBI" and "Wheel1", "Wheel2", "Wheel3" for the omnibase, or "Left" and "Right" for the diff drive.

+For the omni base, you can also set the `publish_odom` boolean parameter; if set, this will publish x/y/theta odometry on tf broadcaster and the /odom channel.

 ## To run:

 ```